metanetwebhosting/Install-MikroTik-CHR-on-vps/README.md

 # Prerequisites:
 ----------------

-1: <be>VPS should have a VNC access
+1: VPS should have a VNC access</br>
-2:
-You will need the following network information:
+2: You will need the following network information:
     - IP Address
     - Net Mask
-    - IP Gateway
+    - IP Gateway</br>
-3:
-Sometimes, you may need to disable the Virtio driver!
+3: Sometimes, you may need to disable the Virtio driver!

 # Information Gathering
 -----------------------